Barclays Bank Review: Great Rates on Savings and CDs

 - Use Barclays Bank’s Deposit Checks feature through online banking or the mobile app.
 When you are logged in to your account, select the Deposit Checks tab.
 Enter the information about your check, and upload pictures of the front and back of the signed check.
 Then submit your deposit.

 - Set up direct deposit into your Barclays Bank account.
-To do this, you will need to provide your Barclays Bank account number and routing number — 031101321 — to the entity that is originating the direct deposit.
+To do this, you will need to provide your Barclays Bank account number and routing number — 031101321 — to the entity originating the direct deposit.

 - Mail a check to Barclays, P.O.
-Box 4538, Carol Stream, IL 60197.
+Box 70378, Philadelphia, PA 19176

 How Does Barclays Bank Compare?